ProTecGames/Karbon/contribution-guide.md

         ```

 6. Open a Pull Request:

     Go to your forked repo on GitHub and click Compare & pull request.

     In your PR description:
     - Reference the relevant issue(s) with Closes #issue_number or Fixes #issue_number.
     - Include what your PR does, steps to test, and any screenshots/Demo gifs for UI changes.
     - Respond to any maintainer feedback and make updates as needed.

-7. Stay Updated
+7. Stay Updated:

-    Pull the latest changes from main often to avoid conflicts:
+    Pull the latest changes from main often to avoid conflicts.
     ```bash
     git pull upstream main
     ```